solmaster81/PumpEyeProject/README.md

 ## Description

-As a Web3 Engineer on mainly Solana and one of crypto traders, I wanted to develop a tool which can help MeMe Coin Traders to succeed in meme coin hunting.
+As a Web3 Engineer primarily focused on Solana and an active crypto trader, I wanted to create a tool to help meme coin traders succeed in their hunting journey.

-This Telegram Bot notifies Hot-Trending pum.fun tokens which has been migrated to pump.amm pools so you can easily find pumping tokens.
+This Telegram bot notifies you about hot and trending Pump.fun tokens that have been migrated to Pump.AMM pools, making it easier to spot tokens that are gaining momentum.

-Hope all of you good luck in crypto trading.
+Wishing everyone the best of luck in your crypto trading adventures!

-Thanks for your kind interest.
+Thanks for your interest and support.

 ![Telegram Bot Image](screenshot1.png)